 Art UK: Thank you for taking the time to speak with us!

-This interview was conducted by Alice Payne, Head of Content at Art UK
+Alice Read, Head of Content at Art UK